Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 Fabulous as all the pieces in the Impressionist collection are, the best of all is my old friend A Bar at the Folies-Bergères by Manet.
 What a painting!

 The young barmaid (the model’s name was Suzon) looks out at the viewer, her expression both bored and vulnerable at the same time.
-According to the descriptive text next to the piece, “Manet created a complex and absorbing compostion that is considered one of the iconic paintings of modern life.”
+According to the descriptive text next to the piece, “Manet created a complex and absorbing composition that is considered one of the iconic paintings of modern life”.
 That is certainly true!

-Suzon is every person in the world working in a dead-end job they hate and yet obliged to pretend they enjoy for the sake of the customers.
+Suzon is every person in the world working in a dead-end job they hate but yet are obliged to pretend they enjoy for the sake of the customers.

 Medieval Collection at the Courtauld Gallery